Multi-family, 2-to-4-unit homes are affordable and surprisingly easy to buy.

 To take advantage of the potentially low down payment, you’ll need to live in your multi-family home, establishing one of the units as your principal residence.
 Within 60 days of purchasing your multi-family property, you must move in and continuously reside there for at least one year.
 After a year, you can move out—and potentially consider buying another multi-family home.

 As the owner, you’ll choose the unit you’d like to live in, then rent the other unit(s) out to tenants.
-Collecting rent from your tenants for the second, third, and/or fourth units will generate income, helping you pay back your home loan.
+Collecting rent from your tenants for the second, third, and/or fourth units will generate income, helping you repay your home loan.

 If you buy a 3-unit, live in one unit, and rent out the other two for $1,600 a month, you'd generate $3,200 in gross rental income per month.

-More people are renting these days, and this higher demand means higher rental rates.
+More people are renting, and this higher demand means higher rental rates.
 Plus, mortgage interest rates are still low.
-Because you’ll have a low-interest rate on your loan, your monthly mortgage payments will be low, too.
-This combination of high rents and a low monthly mortgage cost creates the opportunity to generate a steady stream of income.
+Because your loan has a low interest rate, your monthly mortgage payments will also be low.
+This combination of high rents and a low monthly mortgage cost creates the opportunity to generate a steady income stream.

 Suppose you aren’t planning to live in your multi-family property.
 In that case, your mortgage lender considers the home an investment property.
 You can still buy the home, but you’ll need more money for the down payment: at least 25%.
 That’s a big cost difference: